neuroinformatics-unit/photon-mosaic/README.md

 pip install photon-mosaic
 pip install git+https://github.com/neuroinformatics-unit/suite2p.git
 ```
 N.B.: as you can see, we are using a custom fork of Suite2p to ensure compatibility with the latest Python versions and to include additional features.
-This fork is maintained by the Neuroinformatics Unit.
+It will also install the latest version of Cellpose (v4).
+In order to use older versions of Cellpose, install them manually with `pip install cellpose==x.x.x`.

 To install developer tools (e.g., testing and linting):